 Of course, no one can predict the future and what the real estate market will do, but we can have a good understanding of the past.
 As of this writing, prices are trending upward.
 See today’s market stats.

 Of course, all of our luxury properties and luxury subdivisions have statistics individual to them.
+Read the latest Real Estate Statistics for the Summit County and Breckenridge Luxury Market here.
 Please know that you can always request the latest Market Report for the subdivisions you are most interested in.
 I personally create these reports, which feature properties currently for sale, properties under contract and sold properties, along with year-to-date and historic sales and trends.
 (Simply email me to request these.)